fbraeu90/GR-Eye/README.md

 Note: Replace "X" with the scenario number you wish to execute.

-For further details and a derivation of the equations, please refer to our publication: [Braeu et al. 2024](LINK TO ARXIV ARTICLE).
+For further details and a derivation of the equations, please refer to our preprint: [Braeu et al. 2024](https://arxiv.org/abs/2404.03330).
 <br/><br/>
 <p align="center">
   <img src="https://github.com/fbraeu90/GR-Eye/assets/142971506/87bf1850-583d-4e27-8685-b1d6963125d1" width="700">